 The highlight for serious snow bunnies is the Grande Motte glacier, which sits at an altitude of 3,656m and is accessed from Val Claret in the Espace Killy ski area.
 Up here there are a variety of blue, red and black runs to suit all levels and those who just fancy a spot of lunch, can easily take the Funicular and dine at Le Panoramic.

 The crowd in here are serious about their skiing.
 There’s a party scene for sure, but make no mistake, the snow comes first in Tignes and you’ll see a lot more early nights and early risers here, so get up with them if you want to enjoy the best of the mountains.
 After a day enjoying the thrills and spills of the Espace Killy, you’ll be more than ready to retire to the fluffy duvets and plump pillows of your luxury chalet.

 Chambéry airport is 1.5 hours away.
 Geneva airport is 3 hours away.

 Best places to eat and drink in Tignes

-Many of the hardcore skiers around Tignes tend to think lunch is for wimps, but those with a more balanced approach to their luxury ski holiday will not be left disappointed with a huge variety of options available both on an off the mountain.
+Many of the hardcore skiers around Tignes and the Espace Killy tend to think lunch is for wimps, but those with a more balanced approach to their luxury ski holiday will not be left disappointed with a huge variety of options available both on an off the mountain.